EduardoBDonovan/RF-Stock-Prediction/README.md

     - Modify parameters such as the number of estimators in the Random Forest Classifier or the rolling averages used for predictions.

 ## Disclaimer
 This project is for educational purposes only and does not guarantee accurate stock market predictions.
 Always perform due diligence and consider professional financial advice before making any investment decisions.
+This project was adapted from Dataquestio / project-walkthroughs / sp500.